Course Title: Professional Practice - Laboratory Medicine

 Work Integrated Learning:

-Students enrolled in this course will be required to undertake placement as part of the assessment of the course.
+Students enrolled in this course will be required to undertake a placement as part of the assessment of the course.
 A number of requirements must be met by students to ensure eligibility for placement:

 • National Police check